helinakdogan/quiz-app/README.md

 # Quiz App

 React quiz app using api to get new questions.
+User can change difficulty level of the quiz.
 Each question has a timer.
 Also, it calculates your final score according to your correct answers.

 ![Ekran Görüntüsü (214)](https://user-images.githubusercontent.com/85782760/229140895-0ba9ddaf-8b58-434f-8254-9cb8f7375618.png)